-She describes the oppressive identity of nurses as consisting of overly "touchy-feely" portrayals of nurses that suggest stereotypes of women's inferiority.
-With these narratives, nurses are viewed as being capable of emotion, but not reason, and being able to be like mothers, but not of being scientific.
+Nelson describes how nurses are often given the burdensome identity of being overly "touchy-feely".
+Stereotypes of nurses from the 18th century.
+With these narratives, "nurses are viewed as being capable of emotion, but not reason, and being able to be like mothers, but not of being scientific".
+Nelson (2001)

-Counterstories are needed that portray nurses as skilled caregivers with serious responsibilities that require knowledge, skill, and virtue.

-These also have the potential to portray nurses as powerful.

-Create counterstories that can act as forms of resistance that place significance on nurses' power as opposed to their vulnerability
+Counterstories must portray nurses as skilled caregivers with serious responsibilities that require scientific knowledge, skill, and integrity-and the potential to portray nurses as powerful.
+Counterstories are a form of resistance, ones that place significance on nurses' power as opposed to their vulnerability.
+Peter & Liaschenko, 2013.

+Final Thoughts

-Final Notes: McCarthy and Deady (2008) raise concerns that an overemphasis upon nurses' moral distress is damaging to nurses, because it implies that nurses have little power to do anything about their distress or the situations that create it.
+We must be wary of overemphasizing that nurses' moral distress is damaging to them and avoid implications that nurses have little power to do anything about their distress or the situations that create it.
+Nurses can make change and do have the power.
+McCarthy and Deady, 2008.

-Focusing on the education of future health care professionals and ethicists underscores the relevance of professionals working together, as opposed to working in silos, to adjust their focus beyond the medical model to that of health equity and social justice (Frenk et al. 2010; Peter 2011; Sherwin 2011).
+"Focusing on the education of future health care professionals and ethicists underscores the relevance of professionals working together, as opposed to working in silos, to adjust their focus beyond the medical model to that of health equity and social justice (Frenk et al. 2010; Peter 2011; Sherwin 2011)."